February 24, 2017

-We currently have internship openings in Arizona, New Jersey, North Carolina and Virginia.
+We currently have internship openings in Arizona, Connecticut, Massachusetts and New Hampshire.

-The State Affairs department, which ensures state directors provide local assistance and resources to celebrate all animals and protect them from cruelty all across the country, is looking for interns to provide assistance on key projects necessary to the furtherance of legislative goals in a number of states.
+The State Affairs department, which ensures state directors provide local assistance and resources to celebrate all animals and protect them from cruelty all across the country, is looking for interns (click to view position description) to provide assistance on key projects necessary to the furtherance of legislative goals in a number of states.

-Interns will have the opportunity to strengthen networking, communication, time management, and organizational skills; improve writing, research, data compilation, and editing abilities; gain leadership experience; gain a deeper understanding of numerous animal protection issues and how to be most effective as an animal advocate; and gain a familiarity with The HSUS' major campaigns and mission and the ability to understand The HSUS' policies and positions.
+Interns will have the opportunity to strengthen networking, communication, time management, and organizational skills; improve writing, research, data compilation, and editing abilities; gain leadership experience; gain a deeper understanding of numerous animal protection issues and how to be most effective as an animal advocate; and gain a familiarity with The HSUS's major campaigns and mission as well as the ability to understand The HSUS's policies and positions.

-This internship is ideal for law, political science, public policy students, or anyone with a passion for making the difference in the lives of animals.
+This internship is ideal for law, political science, and public policy students or anyone with a passion for making the difference in the lives of animals.

 Responsibilities include, but are not limited to:

-- outreach to animal shelters within the state to assist with relationship building and develop contact list
+- Reaching out to animal shelters within the state to assist with relationship building and develop contact list

 No specific academic major is required; interns must be at least 18 years of age.
 Preferred candidates will have a strong work ethic and an eagerness to take on any project.
 Commitment of time is 10-32 hours per week for 10-12 weeks.
 This internship is unpaid; however, course credit can be arranged.

 Interns must pass a criminal background check and sign a waiver and release of liability.
-Work is located in the various states, and travel to state capitals may be required.
+Opportunities are located in the various states listed above, and travel to state capitals may be required.